cameronneylon/barcelona-declaration-website/content/conference.md

 An overview of the [conference programme](/conference_programme) and [abstracts of all presentations](/conference_abstracts) are available on this website.
 The detailed {{< download "/downloads/Paris_conference_programme_v20240922_0.pdf" "conference programme" >}} is also available for download.
 Many of the presentation slides of Day 1 are also available in a [collection on Zenodo](https://zenodo.org/communities/paris_conference_ori_2024).

-Further outcomes of the conference (including a prioritized list of aciion items) will be shared soon.
+Further outcomes of the conference (including a prioritized list of action items) will be shared soon.